BraidenQ/WHSTechNotes/journal.md

 | Fiona       | Gado Gado        | Creme Brulee      |
 | Tobias      | Shrimp Ceviche   | French Apple Cake |
 | Leanne      | Beef Wellington  | Raspberry Tiramisu|

+# november 3, 2025

+If SNAP runs out of funding, many low income people and families will go without food, as they cant always afford full meals, or even not afford food at all.
+Apps and websites can possibly be of assistance, allowing people to sign up for food banks online, find nearby foodbanks, and potentially have food delivered.
+Of course, this isnt a perfect fix, many families and people may not be able to afford internet, or electronic communication devices in general.
+If i was a designer for a solution, I'd make the "gimme food app loserrrrrrrrrrrrrrr" app.
+Itd be an app that allows low income people to order meals straight to their door, and if they dont have a device or intetnet, i dunno thyen.